-Learning outcomes will vary depending on the combination of courses chosen by individual students.
-Learning outcomes for each course can be found under the information provided on the relevant list of postgraduate courses on the departmental page of the SOAS website.
-In general, by the end of the course students will have learnt the following:
+Learning outcomes will vary depending on the combination of modules chosen by individual students.
+Learning outcomes for each module can be found under the information provided on the relevant list of postgraduate modules on the departmental page of the SOAS website.
+In general, by the end of the programme students will have learnt the following:

 - How to assess data and evidence critically from manuscripts and digital sources, solve problems of conflicting sources and conflicting interpretations, locate materials, use research-sources (particularly research-library catalogues) and other relevant traditional sources.

-- Subject-specific skills are an amalgam of the skills described for each of the three options chosen by candidates from the cross-department/faculty choices available in the relevant course-descriptors.
+- Subject-specific skills are an amalgam of the skills described for each of the three options chosen by candidates from the cross-department/faculty choices available in the relevant programme-descriptors.

 - Students will learn to become precise and cautious in their assessment of evidence and should also come to understand through practice what documents can and cannot tell us.